Exabyte-io/documentation/docs/accounts/accounting/charges-advanced-search.md

 # Animation

 In the animation below, we begin by opening the Advanced Search bar under the Charges page, accessible via the corresponding button <i class="zmdi zmdi-search-for zmdi-hc-border"></i> in the [actions toolbar](/entities-general/ui/explorer.md#actions-toolbar).

-We then search for

-.
-This advanced search only returns us two results in this case.
-We conclude by resetting the view of the items list to its initial appearance.
+We then search for charges incurred during the course of year 2018, and executed on the cluster-007 (under the alias "cluster-007") and review the total sum of charges.
+After taking a quick look at the search results, we conclude by resetting the view of the items list to its original appearance.

 <img data-gifffer="/images/advanced-search-charges.gif" />